 There are separate changing rooms, showers and toilets for ladies and gentlemen and a first aid room, besides private facility for the instructors, and an office upstairs equipped with media instruments and technology to keep the management fully adjourned.

-The Dojo is equipped with a variety of training equipment which include; a custom built removable defense/fighting wall (fenced), punching bags, pull-up bar, climbing and horizontal rope, slam and throwing bags, battle rope, free weights and squat/press station, and other physical training equipment for strength, stamina, agility and movement.
+The Dojo is equipped with a variety of training equipment which include; a custom built removable fighting wall/MMA cage panel, punching bags, pull-up bar, climbing and horizontal rope, slam and throwing bags, battle rope, free weights and squat/press station, and other physical training equipment for strength, stamina, flexibility, agility, and movement.

-It is built after the traditional southern European style, and enjoys a reputation as one of the finest.
+It is built in traditional southern European style, and enjoys a reputation as one of the finest.
 The management of the Dojo makes sure that the Dojo is clean at all times.

 The Jiushin Kan is an official registered Dojo of the Dai Nippon Butoku Kai of Kyoto Japan, the premier Martial Arts Virtues Society that advocates the mission of nobility, greater commitment for excellence and promotion of Classical Martial Virtues.

 On it’s official opening in May 2000, it was first named the Dragon's Den Dojo.
-It was in June 2013 when the Brothers Bajada attended the Elite Jujutsu Koshu Kai in Kyoto Japan when Tesshin Hamada Hanshi, Chairman of Dai Nippon Butoku Kai of Japan, officially bestowed upon them the official name of Jiushin Kan - meaning Hall of the True High Ideals of Yawara (Jujutsu), in an official private ceremony.
+It was in June 2013 when the Brothers Bajada attended the Elite Jujutsu Koshu Kai in Kyoto Japan when Tesshin Hamada Hanshi, Chairman of Dai Nippon Butoku Kai of Japan, officially named it the Jiushin Kan - meaning Hall of the True Ideals of Yawara (Jujutsu).
 Click here to read more…